 - 1 tablespoon Agave Nectar

-Pour the beer into a saucepan and bring to a boil over medium heat.
-Add the brats and cook for 5 - 7 minutes
+- Pour the beer into a saucepan and bring to a boil over medium heat.
+Add the brats and cook for 5 to 7 minutes.

-Bake for 10 - 15 minutes, until the rolls are done.
+- Bake for 10 to 15 minutes, until the rolls are done.

-When the brats are done, remove from oven.
+- When the brats are done, remove them from the oven.
 Use tongs to transfer to a serving dish.
 Serve warm with Sweet Mustard Sauce.

 Do you love super convenient, delicious vegan recipes?
 You might want to take a look at our Easy Vegan Pizza Recipe.